joetessy/WebFX/README.md

 # WebFX

-## MVP

 [WebFX](https://www.joetessy.life/WebFX "WebFX") is an interactive audio-effect app that functions as a delay & tremolo effect pedal for the guitar, microphone, or any other audio input.
 Users have the ability to digital alter a live analog signal or some provided samples with user controls.
 Finally, users have the ability to record and download the audio stream.

 ![alt text](./docs/webfx.png)

 ## Technologies

-WebFX solely uses Google's WebAudio API for handling with audio input and manipulation.
+WebFX uses Google's Web Audio API for handling audio input and manipulation.
 Web Audio gives WebFX the following functionality:
 - [ ] Audio Input
 - [ ] ON/OFF & Volume Controls
 - [ ] Delay effect (speed, length, level, filter)
 - [ ] Tremolo effect (speed, depth)
 - [ ] Oscilloscope that visualizes live audio signals.

 I also used the [Recorderjs](https://github.com/mattdiamond/Recorderjs "Recorder.js") library to add bonus functionality allowing users to record their audio streams.
-Since this library isn't currently being maintained, I had to make some edits to methods have since been deprecated.
+Since this library isn't currently being maintained, I had to make some edits to methods that have been deprecated.

 ## How It Works